AmitT/podium/README.md

 Podium
 ===
 The project is in its initial stage, your welcome to Contribute.
-Podium is a simple, flexible & powerful AngularJS starter theme for wordpress, foundation and gulp support
+Podium is a simple, flexible & powerful starter theme for wordpress, foundation and gulp support

 Requirements
 ---